Ex-UOG professor who rigged bids released from prison early

-A former professor at the University of Guam convicted for his part in a bid-rigging scheme was released from the U.S. Bureau of Prisons five months early.
+A former professor at the University of Guam convicted in a bid-rigging scheme was released five months early by the U.S. Bureau of Prisons.

-Thomas E. Marler, 63, who pleaded guilty to conspiracy to restrain trade, money laundering and conspiracy to commit money laundering, was set get complete his prison term in November of this year.
+Thomas E. Marler, 63, who pleaded guilty to conspiracy to restrain trade, money laundering and conspiracy to commit money laundering, was set to complete his prison term in November of this year.

 He had been held in a facility in Hawaii since January.

-The federal prison reported on Wednesday that he was no longer in their custody.
+The federal prison reported Wednesday that he was no longer in custody.

 Court records state Marler was eligible for early release to home confinement via the CARES Act and the Elderly Offender Act.

+Marler had been sentenced to serve 12 months and one day in prison.

-He filed a notice in the District Court of Guam that he changed his address from the Honolulu Federal Detention Center to his relative’s address in Carthage, Mississippi.
+He filed a notice in the District Court of Guam that he changed his address from the Honolulu Federal Detention Center to a relative’s address in Carthage, Mississippi.

 Scheme